bosun-ai/swiftide/CONTRIBUTING.md

 # Contribution guidelines

 Swiftide is in a very early stage and we are aware that we do lack features for the wider community.
 Contributions are very welcome. :tada:

 ## Feature requests and feedback

 We love them, please let us know what you would like.
 Use one of the templates provided.

+## Code design

+* Simple, thin wrappers with sane defaults
+* Provide a builder (derive_builder) for easy customization
+* Keep Rust complexity (Arc/Box/Lifetimes/Pinning ...) encapsulated and away from library users
+* Adhere to [Rust api naming](https://rust-lang.github.io/api-guidelines/naming.html) as much as possible

 ## Bug reports